Sungroper Home

 Project

 We needed to display numbers to the driver as a back up to the telemetry and as an early test display.
-We could have used LCD displays, but having seen them go black in the sun durring SunRace, we decided we would take the power penalty and use LED displays (the result will use about 3W of power at gull brightness).
+We could have used LCD displays, but having seen them go black in the sun durring SunRace, we decided we would take the power penalty and use LED displays (the result will use about 3W of power at full brightness).

 Hardware

-Rather that desing our own PCB and hardware, we looked around for a suitable display we could repurpose and found the Four Digit Presetable Counter from Frank Crivelli at Ozitronics (also available from jayCar, and described in detail in the May issue of Silicon Chip), which costs around AU$35 each.
+Rather that desing our own PCB and hardware, we looked around for a suitable display we could repurpose and found the Four Digit Presetable Counter from Frank Crivelli at Ozitronics (also available from JayCar, and described in detail in the May issue of Silicon Chip), which costs around AU$35 each.

 Although not designed for our purposes, the board consists of an AT90S1200 Ateml AVR, 4-digit led display and transistor drivers, reset control and several inputs and so by reprogramming the AVR and repurposing the inputs we were able to control the display to our use.
 Since the rest of the electronics would be driven by AVRs, this was a good fit.